dm-drogeriemarkt/structured-logging/README.md

 }
 ```

-### Excluding properties from serialization
+### Changing serialization by using Jackson annotations

-JSON serialization is done with Jackson, so you can use the `com.fasterxml.jackson.annotation.JsonIgnore` annotation to
+JSON serialization is done with Jackson, so you can use the `com.fasterxml.jackson.annotation` annotations to
-exclude fields (or getters) from serialization.
+fine-tune serialization.
+Here's an example that excludes a field from serialization:

 ```java
 public class TimeMachine {